Allan-CM/Charity-Funding-Prediction/README.md

 # Charity Funding Prediction

 ## Overview
-The objective of this project is to build a machine learning model to predict whether applicants will be successful if funded by a charity organization.
-We preprocess the data, optimize the model, and evaluate its performance.
+The objective of this project is to build a machine learning model using neural netowrking to predict whether a charity orgnaization applicant will be successful in receiving funding.
+The data was preprocess, model optimized, and evaluated its performance.

 ## Preprocessing
 ### Data Cleaning